-Images of Empowerment was created in 2015 and has now been extended in 2018.
-Images of Empowerment is being made available to Getty Images’ worldwide customer base, which includes news organizations, marketing and creative agencies, and other businesses.
-I’m also excited to see how this platform will be leveraged in the future.
+Images of Empowerment was created in 2015 and was extended in 2018.
+Images of Empowerment was made available to Getty Images’ worldwide customer base, which includes news organizations, marketing and creative agencies, and other businesses.

-(Forum One worked with the David and Lucile Packard Foundation in their social media marketing efforts around the 2018 update to Images of Empowerment.)
+(Forum One worked with the David and Lucile Packard Foundation in their social media marketing efforts around a 2018 update to Images of Empowerment.)